Last update: October 16, 2019

 These retiring resources, listed below, are not available for new or renewal research requests.

-- XStream is no longer available for allocations and will be decommissioned September 30, 2018.
+- TACC's Wrangler system is no longer accepting allocation requests and will be decommissioned from XSEDE on September 30, 2019.

 Continuing this submission period, access to XSEDE storage resources along with compute resources will need to be requested and justified, both in the XSEDE Resource Allocation System (XRAS) and in the body of the proposal's main document.
 The following XSEDE sites will be offering allocatable storage facilities, these are: